Pre-Employment Drug Testing Laws By State 2022

 No state drug testing laws.

-Changes in drug testing laws do occur, so you should stay up to date on what’s happening in your state of operations.
-Following the law closely is critical for compliance and avoiding claims of discrimination or illegal behavior.
+Drug testing laws are constantly evolving, so it’s vital to stay up to date with the regulations in your state.
+Following the law closely is critical for compliance and fair hiring practices.

-When Does Federal Law Supersede State Drug Testing Law?
+When Does Federal Law Supersede State Drug Testing Laws?

-Failing this test means an individual cannot work in transportation until they follow DOT procedures and pass a second test.
-Because marijuana is still listed as a Schedule I drug at the federal level, DOT drug tests do screen for cannabis—and its presence in a result is disqualifying even if the individual resides in a state with legal cannabis.
+Failing this test means an individual cannot work in transportation until they follow the DOT procedures and pass a second test.
+Marijuana is still listed as a Schedule I drug at the federal level, and DOT drug tests do screen for cannabis.
+Testing positive for marijuana is a disqualifying offense even if the individual resides in a state where recreational cannabis use is legal.

 Conclusion

-Drug tests can tell you important information as an employer and help you zero in on the best candidates for a job when you use them in conjunction with a thorough background check.
-However, it is vital to understand the shifting landscape surrounding drug testing laws and drug usage.
+Drug tests can help you zero in on the best candidates for a job, especially when you use them alongside a thorough background check.
+However, understanding the shifting landscape surrounding drug testing laws and drug usage is vital.

-The growing availability of cannabis, both recreationally and medicinally, means that some employers need to recalculate how they interpret positive tests that show marijuana.
-With 37 states supplying legal medicinal marijuana and 20 legalizing recreational use, it’s a factor you can’t overlook.
+The growing availability of cannabis, recreationally and medicinally, means that some employers need to recalculate how they interpret positive tests that show marijuana.
+With 38 states supplying legal medicinal marijuana and 24 legalizing recreational use, it’s a factor you can’t overlook.

-Building a smart hiring process demands looking at applicants from every angle, including both their background and their potential substance abuse history.
-Find out how to equip your business with effective drug screening solutions to keep your hiring pipeline flowing.
+Creating a thorough hiring process demands researching applicants thoroughly, including their background and potential substance abuse history.
+Equipping your business with effective drug-screening solutions will keep your hiring pipeline flowing.